-Known as a strong advocate for Human Rights, in 2008 Chief Liu was recognized in Regina Saskatchewan for his public service when he was awarded the National Enriching My Canada & Yours (EMCY), Lifetime Achievement Award.
-He is a recipient of the Friends of Simon Wiesenthal Centre, a human rights organization, 2015 Award of Tolerance.
-Her Excellency the Right Honorable Julie Payette Governor General of Canada in 2018 elevated Kai as an Officer of the Order of Merit of Police Forces to name a few of his prestigious recognitions.
+Known as a strong advocate for Human Rights, Chief Liu was recognized in Regina Saskatchewan for his public service when he was awarded the National Enriching My Canada & Yours (EMCY), Lifetime Achievement Award in 2008.
+In 2015 he was a recipient of the Award of Tolerance from Friends of Simon Wiesenthal Centre, a human rights organization.
+Her Excellency the Right Honorable Julie Payette Governor General of Canada in 2018 elevated Kai as an Officer of the Order of Merit of Police Forces, to name a few of his prestigious recognitions.

-I am truly grateful for the confidence and opportunity of the T3PSB have given me to lead this Police Service.
-My wife of 34 years, Heidi and I look forward to becoming a part of the Treaty 3 community.”
+I am truly grateful for the confidence and opportunity the Treaty Three Police Services Board has given me to lead this Police Service.
+My wife of 37 plus years, Heidi, and I continue to be amazed by the beauty and welcomeness of the Treaty Three communities.”
 Says Chief Kai Liu.

 We strive to offer a work environment where employees are engaged and participating in continuous improvement that benefits the individual, organization and communities we serve.